-Before the program completes the widget construction, the program team is strongly encouraged to seek advice on its promotion plan with Communications and Outreach.
+Before the program completes the widget construction, the program team is strongly encouraged to seek advice on its promotion plan with EERE's Communications Team.
 A sample plan might include one or more of the following approaches:

 - Sending out a Progress Alert

 - Announcing the widget on the EERE home page rotating news box